dolores1234/getting_cleaning_data/README.md

 The script run_analysis.R has four main parts:

-1. Download and unzip 8 files with data collected from the acceleromaters from the Samsung Galazy S smartphone, participant, activity and features information.
+1. Download and unzip 8 files with data collected from the accelerometers from the Samsung Galazy S smartphone, participant, activity and features information.

 2. The files are read into R using the read.table function and stored as 8 separate data frames.
    The purpose of the project is to transform the 8 data frames into a single data set with the average of each variable for each ativity and each subject.

-3. The data frames are tranformed into a single data frame by:
+3. The data frames are transformed into a single data frame by:

 	* using rbind to combine the X train and test measurement data frames to create a newX data frame with 10299 observations on 561 measurement variables.